ElizabethStringer/ElizabethStringer.github.io/about.md

 permalink: /about/
 ---

-Director of Academics
+Director of Academics,
-Clinical Professor
+Clinical Professor @
 SMU|Guildhall

 ### More Information

-Virtual and augmented reality researcher
+Virtual and Augmented Reality Researcher

 ### Contact me